micmejia/bible-dump/AMPC/Genesis/Gen 3.md

-And the Lord God said, Behold, the man has become like one of Us [the Father, Son, and Holy Spirit], to know [how to distinguish between] good and evil _and_ blessing and calamity; and now, lest he put forth his hand and take also from the tree of life and eat, and live [^b]forever--
+And the Lord God said, Behold, the man has become like one of Us [the Father, Son, and Holy Spirit], to know [how to distinguish between] good and evil _and_ blessing and calamity; and now, lest he put forth his hand and take also from the tree of life and eat, and live forever--